DNS Deep Dive in OpenShift 4

 The DNS Operator implements the dns API from the operator.openshift.io API group.
 The operator deploys CoreDNS using a DaemonSet, creates a Service for the DaemonSet, and configures the kubelet to instruct pods to use the CoreDNS Service IP for name resolution.

-• The DNS cluster operator describes as:
+- The DNS cluster operator is described as:

 $ oc describe clusteroperator/dns